 The programs detect common exploit attempts and block them from being executed properly.

 A firewall controls network traffic.
 It allows or denies connection attempts based no rules that are either configured automatically, or set by the user.

 It is highly suggested to add a firewall to Windows XP.
 If you are using security software, it may come with a firewall.
-If not, use something like Comodo Firewall, Private Firewall or Outpost Firewall Free instead.
+If not, use something like Comodo Firewall, Private Firewall or Outpost Firewall Free (direct link, program no longer updated) instead.

 You do need proper antivirus protection as well.
 While a lot can be handled with common sense, having a second line of defense on your system is recommended.

 Do not just rely on Microsoft Security Essentials, as it is too basic in terms of protection and detection to be efficient.
 Instead, use a better product such as Avast Free Antivirus, or Bitdefender Antivirus Free for protection.